drivitapp/ios-sdk-sample/README.md

 ## Setup your XCode Project
 ### 1. Add the Drivit SDK framework to your app bundle

-LINK TO THE FRAMEWORK
+To get the DrivitSDK framework contact us at support@drivit.com.

 ### 2. Add the dependencys needed for the Drivit SDK

-If your using carthage/cocoapods add "MagicalRecord" to your dependency tree.
+If you are using carthage/cocoapods add "MagicalRecord" to your dependency tree.
 The framework should be in the embeded frameworks of the app.

 ### 3. Make sure your project is running swift 4.0 or higher.